denverquentin/demo-ci-cd/README.txt

    Secret = the Consumer Key value from step 2 - create a connected app goes here
 5. Click the Add Secret button to save.

 ## GitHub Action Configuration
+You may want to make the following edits to any of the yml files:
+- change the branch names that trigger the action
+- change permission set names